-When I had the very first glance at the planned program for this trip to Sweden, I was the least excited about a tour at the Björkliden golf course.
-As a sporty person I am a bit critical; I have never considered golf as a real sport.
-For me a real sport means sweating like a pig and having your heart beat reaching the stars.
+When I had the very first glance at the planned program for this trip to Sweden, I was the least excited about a tour of the Björkliden golf course.
+As a sporty person, I am a bit critical; I have never considered golf as a real sport.
+For me, a real sport means sweating like a pig and having your heart beat reaching the stars.
 Golf doesn’t do that.

 As you might guess, dear friends, this is exactly what happened.
 Although the amazing views decorated by mountain ranges with snowy tops, and extremely challenging and exceptional courses, had a huge impact on the overwhelming feeling that took me over.
 The picture above is a great example of an exceptional golf course; the green is located approximately 75 meters below the deck, or whatever you call the spot where you hit the ball!?

 Nevertheless, the real highlight of the trip from the very beginning was a hike on a glacier.
 I have never ever stepped a foot on a glacier before, nor had a peek under one!
 It is very likely that I will never have a chance to relive this experience, even if I would never say no for such an opportunity.
 This is all you will find about our glacier hike for now, as I don’t want to reveal too much of our snowy adventure quite yet.